saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 ## Relationships

-Relationships are displayed in that way:
+Relationships are displayed in the following ways:

 ### Reference

-When navigation represents reference to another entity, then primary key of this entity will be displayed.
+When navigation represents a reference to another entity, the primary key of this entity will be displayed.

 ### Collection

-When navigation represents collection, then primary keys of all items will be displayed.
-For example: `[1, 15, 99]`
+When navigation represents by a collection, the primary keys of all items will be displayed.
+For example: `[1, 15, 99]`.

 ## Display navigations configuration